Tommyshub/flask-movie-project/readme.md

 I had to add comments in between the jinja2 code because the prettier extension does not handle that type of code.

+There is one formatting error that I left there on purpose in the edit review template.
+It put a space in the form in the actual template if I put the correct formatting there so I decided to leave it as it is.

 ### HTML validation

 I tried using online html validators to check my code but I could not find any that handled jinja2 and flask so I got a lot of errors because of that code.
 But as far as a can tell there was no issues with the actual html after coming back and fixing the old issues.